christian-konrad/chronicle-db-on-raft-thesis/src/03a_background_replication.md

 \paragraph{Constantly review decisions.}

 When stronger consistency models increase the latency of a system in an unacceptable way and there are no other ways to mitigate this, eventual consistency may be considered.
 It can dramatically increase the performance of a system, but it must fit the use cases of the system and its applications, and it means additional work for developers.
 At least, it is worth questioning again and again whether strong consistency is really mandatory: even popular systems like Kubernetes undergo this process, as current research seeks to apply eventual consistency to meet edge-computing requirements [@jeffery2021rearchitecting].
 As the authors of the CALM theorem describe, instead of micro-optimizing strong consistency protocols, it is often more effective to question the overall solution design (i.e., perhaps a monotonic solution can be found) and minimize the use of such protocols (cf. subsection [@sec:calm]).
-At the same time, systems that have originally been eventually consistent could also benefit from re-architecting into stronger consistency to be easier to use and understand for both users and developers, as was the case with AWS S3, as we will show later in section [@sec:cost-of-replication].
-In essence, it is worthwhile to constantly challenge applied consistency models as use cases change or new ones are added.
+At the same time, systems that have originally been eventually consistent could also benefit from re-architecting into stronger consistency to be easier to use and understand for both users and developers.

+There are examples that anecdotally show that high availability and high throughput are possible even under strong consistency constraints: AWS S3 introduced strong consistency for their file operations[^s3-eventual] recently in 2021 [@amazon2021s3consistency].
+They even claim to deliver strong consistency "without changes to performance or availability", compared to the earlier eventual consistency.

+[^s3-eventual]: Bucket configuration operations are still eventual consistent in AWS S3 at the time of this writing.

+In essence, it is worthwhile to constantly challenge applied consistency models as use cases change or new technologies and opportunities emerge.

 \paragraph{Let the user decide.}

 When deciding on a consistency model for a distributed database system, it is important to recognize that different applications built on top of the database will themselves have different consistency requirements, so it may be a good idea to provide multiple consistency models and flexibility in configuring these models for different types of operations in a database system.
 Many popular database system vendors allow their users to choose for the consistency model of their choice, even at the operations level.
 Some of those vendors offer true fine-grained consistency options, such as Microsoft Azure Cosmos DB, which offers even 5 models with gradually decreasing consistency constraints [@microsoft2022cosmosconsistency].

+\todo{RabbitMQ consistency choices (quorum queues vs mirror queues) if time}

 \paragraph{Immutability changes everything.}